RibbtDev/ordinary-arg-parser/README.md

 - Multi-character aliases
 - Empty names

-### Transform Errors Propagate

-If a transform function throws, wrap parser in try-catch.

 ### Shell Expansion Happens First

 Globs, quotes, and variables are expanded by the shell before your program sees them: